akhilvelluva/Lipedema/README.md

 To determine where on the genome our reads originated from, we aligned our reads to the reference genome using STAR (Spliced Transcripts Alignment to a Reference).
 STAR is an aligner designed to specifically address many of the challenges of RNA-seq data mapping using a strategy to account for spliced alignments

-Please refer to the script : STAR.sh
+Please refer to the script : STAR_Index.sh & STAR.sh
 ## Counting reads
 HTSeq is a Python package that calculates the number of mapped reads to each gene.